Thursday, September 24, 2009

 Hail, Poetry

 I've realized that I've started posting to Facebook a lot, and here not at all.
 I suppose there might be some overlap, but I do have a special place in my heart for Scribbledom, and so this makes me sad.
 Well.
 I have complete control over it.
-Here are some poems I've posted to Facebook recently.
+Here is a poem I've posted to Facebook recently.
 Enjoy!

 Caddo Shade